Updated on January 17, 2022. Originally posted on May 16, 2019.

 - If your children decide to not go to college and you decide to use the funds for something other than qualified education expenses, the earnings (not the contributions) are subject to state and federal tax in addition to a 10% federal tax penalty.

 - Many of these plans are not backed by the full faith and credit of the state and thus are technically at risk if the program can’t afford to pay the tuition in full.

 Can you transfer these plans to another child?

-For families with only one child or where there isn’t as much certainty as to where the student will want to study, it is probably a safer strategy to invest in a “Savings Variety” 529 plan which can be used for any qualified education expense in the world as long as the school is accredited.
+For families with only one child or where there isn’t as much certainty as to where the student will want to study, it is probably a better strategy to invest in a “savings variety” 529 plan which can be used for any qualified education expense in the world as long as the school is accredited.

 If you live in one of the nine states listed where a prepaid plan is available, you have more than one child, and you expect at least one of your kids to go to an in-state public school, the prepaid plan is a fairly safe option to cover tuition expenses.

 The problem is that it only covers tuition, and it’s hard to accurately forecast where your kids will go to college or IF they will go to college.
 Thus, maybe a combination of a prepaid tuition plan and a 529 savings plan could be used to cover all future costs.

 If you want to ensure that you are saving and paying for college with the most efficient dollars possible, consider speaking with a financial advisor who understands college funding and can tailor a strategy to your family’s unique situation.

 If you have any questions regarding prepaid tuition plans or the broader strategies of college funding, please feel free to reach out to me at firstname.lastname@example.org.